dvincelli/buggy/README.md

 python manage.py runserver 0.0.0.0:5000
 ```

-visit 127.0.0.1:5000 and receive a stack trace (also available at http://dpaste.com/1M9N1JZ )
+visit http://127.0.0.1:5000/ once and refresh.
+You will receive a stack trace (also available at http://dpaste.com/1M9N1JZ )

 ```
 Environment: